-Sgraffito – (in italian 'to scratch') A type of decoration created by scratching through a surface to reveal a lower layer of contrasting colour or base material, often done in plaster or stucco on walls, and ceramics before firing in a kiln
+Sgraffito (Italian for 'to scratch') – A type of decoration created by scratching through a surface to reveal a lower layer of contrasting colour or base material, often done in plaster or stucco on walls, and ceramics before firing in a kiln

 Note: The technique can also be used in paintings, using a pointed tool (such as the non-bristle end of a paintbrush) to scrape off lines of wet paint to reveal a dry layer beneath.

 To remember the meaning of sgraffito, recall the following mnemonic:

 She scratched away using her feet and toes (sgraffito) on the grass and found a white chalk under the surface.
 She kept going and created a picture by scraping away the surface.

 Here you can see an example of a large piece of sgraffito art on a building:

 On closer inspection, you can see the areas that have been scraped away to reveal lower layers of plaster: